[nginx] Explaining how to view, configure, and locate access logs

 • IP : 192.168.33.1

-• Username : None (=not authenticated)
+• Username : None (= not authenticated)

-• Access time : 08:27:22 on January 17, 2024, UTC (+9 hours in Japan time)
+• Access time : 08:27:22 UTC (Japan time +9 hours) on January 17, 2024

-• Access destination : FAQ site page (FAQ.html)
+• Access : FAQ site page (FAQ.html)

-• Connection status : Success (200)
+• Connection Status : Successful (200)

-• Data amount : 4B (bytes)
+• Data volume : 4B (bytes)

 • Access source : From the top page (http://example.com)

-Terminology explanation
+Terminology

 Basic Authentication